 I am recovering from a severe spell of anxiety, suicidal thoughts and visions, which descended on me very quickly in January and through much of February after a stressful period.
 I’m attending lectures on ‘Acceptance and Commitment Therapy’ recommended by the local Mental Health team.
 But I’m not under the care of any therapist.
 I’m having to find my own way, because the waiting lists are too long.

-I have a close friend with severe depression, suicidal also, in hospital a long way away, about to commence ECT.
+I have a friend with severe depression, suicidal also, in hospital a long way away, about to commence ECT.
 It’s not been easy, in terms of communication.

 I lost my mother to depression-induced suicide eight years ago, after she checked out of inpatient care, and I suffered PTSD as a consequence of finding her.
 I myself was later an inpatient for quite a spell, but determinedly not at the same hospital.
 You might imagine.